Vanessa Redgrave in her ’60s roles

 (written 2022)

-In the worlds of theater and literature, Bertolt Brecht is certainly an icon – and in political and activist circles where actress Vanessa Redgrave is a leftist icon too.
+In the realms of theater and literature, Bertolt Brecht is certainly an icon – and in political and activist circles where actress Vanessa Redgrave is a leftist icon too.

 Photography and film addicts may even know of her from e.g. Blowup⤵︎ (1966) by Michelangelo Antonioni.
 I find Redgrave’s thoughts and activities in the late sixties to be central to some of these movements in art and Western culture at the time.
 I was too young to notice then.